 Training, qualifications & experience

-I work integratively with a relational focus and my work is systemically informed.
-This means that as part of our work we will look at the quality of the relationships in your life and how they might be impacting on your overall well-being.
+My approach is systemic which means that part of the work considers you not in isolation but in your contexts, both past and present, thinking about how these experiences impact both on your relationships and on your wellbeing.
 This might mean your relationship with yourself, with your intimate partner or with your family: in the past, the present or the future.

-Having worked for Relate for a number of years, I am experienced at working with relationship difficulties such as separation and divorce, an affair, control or abuse, step family issues, co-parenting, life stage transitions, ill health and/or bereavement.
+I work as a family therapist for Family Matters, working with families of all ages.
+Having worked for Relate for a number of years I have experience of working with couple relationship difficulties such as separation and divorce, affairs, control or abuse, step family issues, co-parenting, life stage transitions, ill health and/or bereavement.

-I work with individuals on personal issues, either past or present, such as anxiety, self esteem, the ending of a relationship and patterns of behaviour.
+I work with individuals on personal issues, either past or present, including anxiety, depression, self esteem, the ending of a relationship and patterns of behaviour.

-I offer Supervision for both trainees and experienced practitioners and am currently studying for my Masters in systemic psychotherapy and family therapy at Exeter University.
+I offer Supervision for both trainees and experienced practitioners and work for Relate and Marriage Care as a clinical supervisor.